Best, easy recipe for perfectly roasted pumpkin seeds…

-Aside from the chocolate, one of my favourite things about Hallowe’en is that when it’s all over, we make Roasted Pumpkin Seeds.
+Aside from the chocolate, one of my favourite things about Halloween is that when it’s all over we make a batch of salty, crunchy, golden brown, perfectly Roasted Pumpkin Seeds.

-If you’ve never tasted them before, oh MY, you don’t know what you’re missing!
+Have you ever roasted the seeds from your pumpkins?
+If you’ve never tried them, oh MY, you don’t know what you’re missing!
 And if you love them, but you’ve never made them, what are you waiting for?
 It couldn’t be easier!
 Honestly!

-The hooligans and I whipped up a batch of perfectly roasted pumpkin seeds this morning, and they were heavenly: all nutty, crunchy, perfectly golden-brown, salty deliciousness!
+The hooligans and I whipped up a this batch of pumpkin seeds this morning, and they were heavenly.
 Mmmmm… my mouth’s watering again just thinking about it!
 Let’s get you started so you can make some of your own!

 Roasted Pumpkin Seed Recipe: